-Keywords: foreign policy new diplomatic history gender and international relations 20th century western diplomacy personal trust and ir
+Keywords: intersectionality foreign policy new diplomatic history gender and international relations 20th century western diplomacy personal trust and ir neutrality collective security

 I got my master's degree in modern history from the University of Amsterdam in 1998 and also did a one-year American Studies Diploma Program at Smith College, MA, USA.
-After graduating, I worked as an editor, among others, before returning to the academic world as a PhD student in 2010.
+After graduating, I worked as an editor, among others, before returning to Sweden in 2006 and to the academic world as a PhD student in 2010.

 In May 2015 I got my PhD in history from Uppsala University.
 My dissertation, a comparison of Dutch and Swedish security ideas and strategies 1942–1948, showed (among other things) that the policies of neutrality and alliance were not as diametrically opposed as one might think and that the goals behind the two countries' different security policy choices were remarkably similar.
 It was awarded the yearly Westin-prize for best dissertation in history by the Royal Humanistic Science Society in Uppsala, the triennial Uppsala University Geijer-prize for best dissertation in history, and an award for deserving scholarly work from the Royal Swedish Academy of Letters, History and Antiquities.